arc968/LoRaMeshCapstone/README.md

 # LoRaMeshCapstone

-##How to access the Doxygen library documentation
+## How to access the Doxygen library documentation

--The first step is to download the LoraMeshCapstone repository to your computer -Next open a terminal and navigate using the 'cd [filepath]' command to the folders location -Once in the LoraMeshCapstone directory use the comand 'make deepclean' followed by 'make docs', this will generate the doxygen documentations in the new docs directory in LoRaMeshCapstone
+1. The first step is to download the LoraMeshCapstone repository to your computer
+2. Next open a terminal and navigate using the 'cd [filepath]' command to the folders location
+3. Once in the LoraMeshCapstone directory use the comand 'make deepclean' followed by 'make docs', this will generate the doxygen documentations in the new docs directory in LoRaMeshCapstone